By Roberta Kravette

 Dr. Munn is no ordinary conservation biologist.
 Charles A. Munn III is a man with a mission, a "green dream."
 His wildlife research convinced him that eco-tourism is the only way to protect wildlife.
 And who knows best how to fulfill that mission?
 The folks who know the wildlife best: successful traffickers.

-Traffickers To Protectors
+Turning Wildlife Traffickers into Protectors

 Hyacinth Valley Camp is Born